Kristian Zahrtmann: Early life and artistic training

-After graduating he came to Copenhagen, where during the winter 1863-1864 he studied drawing at the Technical Institute under Christian Hetsch and architect Ferdinand Vilhelm Jensen.
+After graduating, Zahrtmann came to Copenhagen, where during the winter of 1863–1864 he studied drawing at the Technical Institute under Christian Hetsch and architect Ferdinand Vilhelm Jensen.
 He also received private instruction from genre painter Wenzel Ulrich Tornøe during this same time.
-He then began his studies in October 1864 at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi) where he studied under Johan Adolph Kittendorff, Wilhelm Marstrand, Jørgen Roed, Niels Simonsen, and Frederik Vermehren, a fellow graduate of Sorø Academy.
+Zahrtmann then began his studies in October 1864 at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi) where he studied under Johan Adolph Kittendorff, Wilhelm Marstrand, Jørgen Roed, Niels Simonsen, and Frederik Vermehren, a fellow graduate of Sorø Academy.
 Classmates included August Jerndorff, Peder Severin Krøyer, and Rasmus Frederik Hendriksen.

-Artistic career begins
+Early artistic career

-He graduated from the Academy in 1868, and exhibited for the first time at Charlottenborg the following year with "En Konfirmandinde paa Bornholm" ("A Young Girl Being Confirmed on Bornholm").
-He exhibited regularly at Charlottenborg 1869–1891, and sporadically afterwards.
+Zahrtmann graduated from the Academy in 1868, and exhibited for the first time at Charlottenborg the following year with "En Konfirmandinde paa Bornholm" ("A Young Girl Being Confirmed on Bornholm").
+He exhibited regularly at Charlottenborg from 1869–1891, and sporadically afterwards.

 He became friends with painter Otto Haslund and Pietro Købke Krohn, later Museum Director, with whom he shared a studio.